 Many people don’t realize this, but watercress is a cruciferous vegetable (in the same family as broccoli, cauliflower and brussels sprouts).
 Cruciferous vegetables are generally known as cancer-fighters due to their high levels of phytochemicals known as isothiocyanates.

 Now that we’ve gotten the health benefits out of the way, let’s get to the recipe.
 You’ll start by preheating the oven to 400F.
 Then thinly slice the potatoes (make sure to leave skin on) with a knife or mandolin.
 Add the sliced potatoes to a 12″ skillet, making sure the surface is completely covered.
 Some of the potato slices should also overlap.

 Next drizzle 2 tablespoons of vegetable oil onto the potato slices, and bake for 15 minutes.
 While that’s happening, heat the remaining tablespoon of oil in a pan.
 Add the onions and sauté over medium heat for 2-3 minutes.
 Add the watercress, lower the heat, and cook for an additional couple of minutes, or until the watercress is slightly wilted.
 Remove from heat and set aside.

 In a bowl, whisk the eggs, salt, garlic powder, gorgonzola, sun-dried tomatoes, and cooked watercress and onions together.
 Remove the skillet from the oven, and add the whisked egg mixture into the skillet, over the potatoes.
-Top with the mozzarella rounds, lower the heat to 370F, and bake for 25 minutes.
+Top with the mozzarella rounds, lower the heat to 370F, and bake for 25 minutes or until the fork comes out clean from the center.
 Allow to cool, and enjoy with cracked black pepper, to taste.